THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Compare:

-And he shewed me a pure river of water of life, clear as crystal, proceeding out of the throne of God and of the Lamb.
+And he showed me a pure river of water of life, clear as crystal, proceeding from the throne of God and of the Lamb.
 (Revelation 22:1)

 There is but one source of the water of Life, and that is the Throne of God.